binnev/djangorestframework_versioning/README.md

 Work In Progress!

 Todo:
+- BUGS:
-- BUG: Allow multiple transforms per version -.-
+  - Allow multiple transforms per version -.-
+  - VersionedViewSet metaclass to check that either introduced_in or removed_in is not None
 - Version class
   - Admin page for Versions (no editing, but just to view what is included in each version)
   - Overridable Version class